lbryio/lbry.com/content/faq/youtube.md

 ## Limitations {#limits}
 - **Subscription count must be public on YouTube**
-- Videos longer than 1 hour will only be synced for channels with more than 1000 subscribers
-- Videos longer than 2 hours will not be synced
+- Synced video limits: 80 under 600 subs, 200 under 800 subs, 250 under 1K subs, 400 under 5K subs, 500 under 10K, and 1K videos for all higher sub counts.
+- Video length limits: 30 minutes under 500 subs, 1hr under 1K subs, and 2hr for all higher sub counts.
+Longer videos will be skipped.
-- Videos bigger than 2GB will be synced at lower quality (1080p, 720p, 480p, ...)
+- Videos bigger than 2GB will be synced at lower quality (720p, 480p, ...)
-- Only your 1000 most recent videos will be synced
-- Due to high demand, you will be only be synced if you have at least 100 subscribers
+- Due to high demand, you will be only be synced if you have at least 300 subscribers.
-- Private or unlisted videos will not be published, but everything else will
+- Private or unlisted videos will not be published, but everything else will.

 Exceptions can be discussed.
-Contact us at hello@lbry.com
+Contact us at hello@lbry.com.

 ## What happens if I created a channel and/or published to LBRY before transfer? {#cleanup}